philc/book-notes/thinking in systems - donella meadows.md

         is far beyond human comprehension."
       * "The higher the leverage point, the more the system will resist changing it -- that's why societies often rub out truly enlightened beings."
+* Living in a world of systems (chap 7)
+  * "It's one thing to understand how to fix a system and quite another to wade in and fix it."
+    * Even once you understand addiction loops, you cannot quit coffee.
+  * "Social systems are the external manifestations of cultural thinking patterns and of profound human needs, emotions, strengths, and weaknesses.
+Changing them is not as simple as saying 'now all change,' or of trusting that he who knows the good shall do the good."
+  * Says all all serious systems thinkers learn that they can't fully understand large nonlinear
+    systems: variance in behavior is high, there's irreducible complexity.
+You can only learn from systems, and try redesigning them.
+  * "Get the beat of the system."
+Review the time series data it has generated, and watch it live.
+    * Watch how it behaves: "this guideline is deceptively simple.
+Until you make it a practice, you won't believe how many wrong turns it helps you avoid.
+Starting with the behavior of the system forces you to focus on facts, not theories."
+  * "Starting with history discourages the common and distracting tendency we all have to define a problem not by the systems' actual behavior, but by the lack of our favorite solution."
+    * (Yes; this an easy error to make when looking how to apply technology.)
+  * "Expose your mental models to the light of day"
+    * By writing them down and discussing them.
+This helps improve the model to be more consistent and rigorous.
+Mental models alone are slippery.
+    * "You can do it with words or lists or pictures or arrows showing what you think is connected to what.
+The more you do that, in any form, the clearer your thinking will become, the faster you will admit your uncertainties and correct your mistakes, and the more flexible you will learn to be."
+  * "You can make a system work better with surprising ease if you can give it more timely, more accurate, more complete information."
+  * "Language pollution" (fun term)
+    * That which doesn't convey clear, precise, forceful meaning.
+    * "Use language with care and enrich it with systems concepts."
+  * Don't over-index on quality metrics when inspecting and evaluating systems.
+    * "Human beings have been endowed not only with the ability to count, but also with the ability to assess quality.
+Be a quality detector."
+  * Local responsibility in the system
+    * "'Intrinsic responsibility' means that the system is designed to send feedback about the consequences of decision making directly and quickly and compellingly to the decision makers.
+      Because the pilot of a plane rides in the front of the plane, that pilot is intrinsically responsible.
+He or she will experience directly the consequences of his or her decisions."
+    * Having smoking companies pay for smoking-related healthcare costs.
+  * "Nature designs in fractals, with intriguing detail on every scale from the microscopic to the macroscopic."